hugsy/gef/docs/commands/gef.md

 ### GEF Missing Command

-Displays the GEF commands which couldn't be loaded, along with the reason for the issue.
+GEF is fully battery-included.
+However in some rare cases, it is possible that not all commands be loaded.
+If that's the case the command `gef missing` will detail which command failed to load, along with a (likely) reason.
+Read the documentation for a solution, or reach out on the Discord.

 ```
 gef➤  gef missing
-[*] Command `set-permission` is missing, reason  →  Missing `keystone-engine` package, install with: `pip install keystone-engine`.
-[*] Command `assemble` is missing, reason  →  Missing `keystone-engine` package for Python, install with: `pip install keystone-engine`.
+[*] Command `XXXX` is missing, reason  →  YYYYY.

-[...snip...]

 ```

-As it says in the above output, the issues should be resolved by installing the missing package(s) using pip.

 ### GEF Config Command